anqhuang-deloitte/aws_codingschool_github/README.md

 5. Switch to this new created local branch.
 6. Create a .gitignore folder.
 The goal is to hide (1) buildspec.yaml file (2) every python file (3) whole test folder (4) every file starts with "backend" in its name and which are files with format .tvars (5) every outputs.tf file in terraform folder
 7. Find out how to apply .gitignore changes instantly, because we want to commit & push a clean repo where all the files/folders listed in .gitignore are hidden.
-8. Save changes
+8. Save changes.
-9. Stage changes
+9. Stage changes.
-10. Commit changes
+10. Commit changes.
 11. Push this local branch to the remote repository.
 12. Start a pull request ```feature/<my_first_name>-gitignore``` into ```main``` .
 Check the differences.